 Polyester

-Shower curtains are most commonly made of polyester, which is a synthetic fabric made from petroleum-based and plastic.
+Shower curtains are most commonly made of polyester, which is a synthetic fabric made from petroleum-based plastic.
 And even though they’re affordable and easy to purchase just about anywhere you go, they can also harm the environment.
-Polyester does not biodegrade and takes up space in landfills for centuries.
+The petrochemicals used to manufacture polyester can release VOCs when manufactured, used, and disposed of.
+These VOCs can contribute to indoor air pollution and may cause respiratory problems and other health issues.
+In addition, polyester is not biodegradable and can take hundreds of years to decompose in landfills, contributing to plastic pollution.

 And we don’t just have to talk about the environmental impact of polyester.
 Shower curtains made from polyester don’t always stand up to repeated exposure to moisture and humidity.
 Over time they can become mildewy, stained, or develop an unpleasant odor.